knbz/security-advisor/integrations.md

 </br>

-## Partner solutions
+## Partner integrations
 {: #integrate-partner}

-Partner solutions are a way to enhance security for your IBM Cloud deployments by by creating a link between {{site.data.keyword.security-advisor_short}} and other security tools outside of IBM Cloud.
+Partner integrations are a way to enhance security for your IBM Cloud deployments by creating a connection between {{site.data.keyword.security-advisor_short}} and other security tools that have worked with IBM to ensure a seamless user experience.
 {: shortdesc}

 Current {{site.data.keyword.security-advisor_short}} partners include Neuvector.